galois1915/Computer-vision/README.md

 PyTorch provides two data primitives: <code>torch.utils.data.DataLoader</code> and <code>torch.utils.data.Dataset</code> that enable you to use pre-loaded datasets as well as your own data.

+PyTorch offers domain-specific libraries such as:
+* TorchText
+* TorchVision
+* TorchAudio

-Even better approach is to use functionality in **Torchvision library**, namely <code>ImageFolder</code>.
+One functionality in **Torchvision library** is <code>ImageFolder</code>.
 It does all the preprocessing steps automatically, and also assigns labels to images according to the directory structure.
 PyTorch domain libraries provide a number of sample pre-loaded datasets (such as FashionMNIST) that subclass torch.utils.data.Dataset and implement functions specific to the particular data.

 ## Deep neural network (DNN)
 DA neural network is a collection of neurons that are connected by layers.
 Each neuron is a small computing unit that performs simple calculations to collectively solve a problem.
 Neurons are organized in 3 types of layers: **input layer, hidden layer, and output layer**.
 The hidden and output layers contain a number of neurons.
 Neural networks mimic the way a human brain processes information.